 3 essential soft skills of the future

-The 4th industrial revolution is real and it’s here, and it’s bringing AI, big data, virtual reality, blockchains and more.
+The 4th industrial revolution is real and it’s here.
+It includes AI, big data, virtual reality, blockchains and more.
 It’s never been more important to be comfortable with using and learning new technologies – whether you’re accessing data or determining what to do with it.
-And of course, it’s important to have ‘hard skills’ – those skills that are specific to your actual job.
+And, of course, it’s important to have ‘hard skills’ – those skills that are specific to your actual job.
 But that’s not all you’ll need to navigate the future workplace.

-Soft skills – the kind that robots simply can’t compete with – are also all-important and include:
+Soft skills – the kind that robots simply can’t compete with – are also all-important.
+They include: